enoch-aik/smart_home/README.md

 # Smart home control app developed with Flutter <a href="https://flutter.dev" target="_blank" rel="noreferrer"> <img src="https://www.vectorlogo.zone/logos/flutterio/flutterio-icon.svg" alt="flutter" width="40" height="40"/></a>

 This app was developed to remotely control a smart home system from anywhere in the world, provided that the device is connected to the internet.
-The app was developed with Flutter and Firebase.
+The app was developed with Flutter, Arduino and Firebase.

 ## 📸 Screenshots